Identification and Estimation of Causal Effects in High-Frequency Event Studies: Empirical Analysis of Identification and Inference

 We also compute the variance of the policy variable in the sub-sample that includes the last two non-announcement days prior to an FOMC meeting that are available from the control sample.
 That is, we estimate the variance of the 30-minute changes in the policy variable across all Tuesdays and Wednesdays of the week before the announcement, two weeks before the announcement and three weeks before the announcement, labeling these as $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,1})$, $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,2})$ and $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,3})$.
 The results do not show any significant evidence of leakage occurring in the 30-minute window of the three preceding weeks of an FOMC announcement: $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,1})$ is even smaller than $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,2})$ and $\mathrm{\widehat{Var}}(\overleftarrow{D}_{t,3})$.
 Of course, this does not exclude the possibility that there is some leakage outside the 30-minute window {[}2:05pm-2:35pm{]} or in the other days that precede the announcement.
 This can be analyzed by applying the same approach to additional high-frequency data (e.g., for Thursdays, Fridays and Mondays).
 Here we only consider the data from \citet{nakamura/steinsson:2018}.

 As discussed in Section \ref{Subsection: Robustness to Leakage}, an implication of leakage is serial dependence in $D_{t}$ in the days prior to the FOMC announcement.
-We evaluate this and consider both the 30-minute changes and 1-day changes in the policy variable.
+We evaluate this and consider policy variables constructed both as 30-minute and 1-day changes.
 For any given announcement day, we estimate the autoregressive coefficients in the regressions,

 The results in Table \ref{Table Robustness} show that only $\widehat{\rho}_{2}$ is significantly different from zero when $D_{t}$ is the 1-day change.
 For the 30-minute change, none of the $\widehat{\rho}_{j}$'s are statistically significant.
 Overall, there is little evidence of leakage in the available data.
 Again, this does not exclude the possibility that there is some leakage on the Thursdays, Fridays and Mondays that precede an FOMC meeting.